sinhasam/vaal/README.md

 ```
 python3 main.py
 ```
-when trying with a different datasets or different variants, the main parameters to tune are
+When using the model with different datasets or different variants, the main hyperparameters to tune are
 ```
 --adversary_param --beta --num_vae_steps and --num_adv_steps
 ```

+The results will be saved in `results/accuracies.log`

 ### Citation